balena-io/balena-cli/doc/cli.markdown

 ## local push [deviceIp]

-Warning: 'resin local push' requires an openssh-compatible client and 'rsync' to be correctly installed in your shell environment.
-For more information (including Windows support) please check the README here: https://github.com/resin-io/resin-cli
+Warning: 'balena local push' requires an openssh-compatible client and 'rsync' to be correctly installed in your shell environment.
+For more information (including Windows support) please check the README here: https://github.com/balena-io/balena-cli

-Use this command to push your local changes to a container on a LAN-accessible resinOS device on the fly.
+Use this command to push your local changes to a container on a LAN-accessible balenaOS device on the fly.

 If `Dockerfile` or any file in the 'build-triggers' list is changed, a new container will be built and run on your device.
 If not, changes will simply be synced with `rsync` into the application container.

-After every 'resin local push' the updated settings will be saved in '<source>/.resin-sync.yml' and will be used in later invocations.
-You can also change any option by editing '.resin-sync.yml' directly.
+After every 'balena local push' the updated settings will be saved in '<source>/.balena-sync.yml' and will be used in later invocations.
+You can also change any option by editing '.balena-sync.yml' directly.

-Here is an example '.resin-sync.yml' :
+Here is an example '.balena-sync.yml' :

-	$ cat $PWD/.resin-sync.yml
+	$ cat $PWD/.balena-sync.yml
-	local_resinos:
+	local_balenaos:
 		app-name: local-app
 		build-triggers:
 			- Dockerfile: file-hash-abcdefabcdefabcdefabcdefabcdefabcdef